Andrew Montour: Biography

 In 1742, Andrew Montour acted as guide and interpreter for Count Zinzendorf, among the Moravian missionaries who stopped at Otstonwakin.
 The latter described him by the following:

-This man had a countenance like another European but around his whole face an Indianish broad ring of bear fat and paint, and had on a sky-colored coat of fine cloth, black cordovan neckband with silver bugles, a red damask lapelled waistcoat, breeches over which his shirt hung, shoes and stockings, a hat, and both ears braided with brass and other wire like a handle on a basket.
-He welcomed us cordially and when I spoke to him in French he replied in English.
-His name is Andre.

 In May 1745, Montour accompanied Conrad Weiser and Shikellamy from Pennsylvania to Onondaga, the central meeting place of the Iroquois League in New York.
 In 1748, Weiser recommended Montour as a person especially qualified to act as an interpreter or messenger, and presented him to the Pennsylvania Council of the Proprietary Government.

 Though Weiser spoke highly of Montour, the interpreter's drinking caused problems between them.
 Weiser wrote about this in a letter to the Provincial Secretary of Pennsylvania, Richard Peters.
 Weiser wrote: "I bought 2 quarts of Rum to use on our journey, but he drunk most all the first day.
 He abused me...when he was drunk..."

 Richard Peter described Montour at another time in a letter as "a dull stupid creature", "untractable", and a "fellow who kept low company of which he was more than likely to be the dupe."
 Peters wrote:

-He has been arrested for fifty pounds and indeed, I would have suffered him to have gone to jail for he is a lavish man, having a wife who takes up goods at any rate and to any value.